Bobbo117/MQ135-Air-Quality-Sensor/README.md

 Are these measurement accurate?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.

-BREAKING NEWS UPDATE: Today the MQ135 was hovering around 16,000 and the Shark was indicating 78% (4, 18, & 21 ppm of pm1.0, pm2.5, & pm10 particles).
+BREAKING NEWS UPDATE: On August 14, the MQ135 was hovering around 16,000 and the Shark was indicating 78% (4, 18, & 21 ppm of pm1.0, pm2.5, & pm10 particles).

+![a](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%2017K.jpg)

 I checked the EPA's AirNow App and found outside AQI is 60 (moderate) due to wildfires.
 Cool!

-![a](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%2017K.jpg)

 ![b](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/EPA%20AQI%2060.jpg)